SNAP Benefits in Vermont: How to Apply and Qualify

 • Breads and cereals

-It is also helpful to know what you cannot buy with your benefits.
-Your EBT card cannot be used for non-food items or certain prepared foods.
+It is also important to know what you cannot buy with your SNAP benefits.
+The restrictions generally apply to non-food items, alcohol, and foods that are sold hot and ready to eat.
 Ineligible items include:

 • Vitamins, medicines, and supplements